-- 1. With reference to item 3 of the Ordinary Business above, the Directors' Fees of \$769,603 for FY 2015 exclude the fees of \$140,000 and \$240,000 paid to the Audit Committee ("AC") and the Risk Management Committee ("RMC") respectively for FY 2015, which had been approved by shareholders at the 2015 AGM of the Company.
-The payment of the fees to the AC and RMC for FY 2016 shall be made on a quarterly basis in arrears at the end of each calendar quarter (except for the first quarter of 2016 which shall be made upon the approval by the shareholders at the Meeting).
-The structure of fees paid or payable to Directors for FY 2015 can be found on page 48 of the Annual Report. - 2.
-Key information on Mr Kwek Leng Kee, who is seeking re-election as a Director of the Company under item 4(a) of the Ordinary Business above, is found on page 20 of the Annual Report.
-Mr Kwek Leng Kee is a non-executive non-independent Director of the Company.
-He is the cousin of Mr Kwek Leng Beng and Mr Kwek Leng Peck.
-Details of his share interest in the Company and its related corporations can be found on pages 61 to 64 of the Annual Report.
-Mr Kwek Leng Kee is also the Assistant Managing Director and a shareholder of Hong Leong Holdings Limited, a director and a shareholder of Hong Realty (Private) Limited ("HR"), Hong Leong Investment Holdings Pte.
-Ltd. ("HLIH") and Davos Investment Holdings Pte Ltd ("Davos").
-Each of HR, HLIH and Davos holds more than 10% direct and/or deemed interest in the Company. - 3.
-With reference to item 4(b) of the Ordinary Business above, Mr Po'ad Mattar will, upon re-election as a Director of the Company, remain as the Lead Independent Director, the chairman of the AC, Remuneration Committee ("RC") and the Hong Leong Finance Share Option Scheme 2001 Committee ("SOSC"), and a member of the Nominating Committee ("NC").
+- With reference to item 3 of the Ordinary Business above, the Directors' Fees of \$732,000 for FY 2016 exclude the fees of \$140,000 and \$240,000 paid to the Audit Committee ("AC") and the Risk Management Committee ("RMC") respectively for FY 2016, which had been approved by shareholders at the 2016 AGM of the Company.
+The payment of the fees to the AC and RMC for FY 2017 shall be made on a quarterly basis in arrears at the end of each calendar quarter (except for the first quarter of 2017 which shall be made upon the approval by the shareholders at the Meeting).
+The structure of fees paid or payable to Directors for FY 2016 can be found on page 33 of the Annual Report. - 2.
+With reference to item 4(a) above (under the heading "Ordinary Business"), Mr Kwek Leng Peck will, upon re-election as a Director of the Company, remain as a member and also as alternate to the chairman of the Executive Committee ("Exco"), a member of the Risk Management Committee ("RMC") and the Hong Leong Finance Share Option Scheme 2001 Committee ("SOSC").

+Key information on Mr Kwek Leng Peck is found on page 15 of the Annual Report.
+Mr Kwek Leng Peck is a non-executive non-independent Director of the Company.
+He is the cousin of Mr Kwek Leng Beng and Mr Kwek Leng Kee, and uncle of Mr Kevin Hangchi.
+Details of his share interest in the Company and its related corporations can be found on pages 63 to 66 of the Annual Report.
+Mr Kwek Leng Peck is also a director and shareholder of Hong Realty (Private) Limited ("HR") and Hong Leong Investment Holdings Pte.
+Ltd. ("HLIH").
+Each of HR and HLIH holds more than 10% direct and/or deemed interest in the Company.

-Key information on Mr Mattar is found on pages 20 and 21 of the Annual Report.
-Mr Mattar has no shareholdings in the Company and its related corporations, and has no relationships with the Company, its related corporations, its 10% shareholders or its Directors that could interfere, or be reasonably perceived to interfere, with the exercise of his independent business judgement with a view to the best interests of the Company.
+3. Key information on Mr Chng Beng Hua, who is seeking re-election as a Director of the Company under item 4(b) of the Ordinary Business above, is found on page 16 of the Annual Report.
+Mr Chng is considered an independent Director of the Company.
+He has no shareholdings in the Company and its related corporations, and has no relationships with the Company, its related corporations, its 10% shareholders or its Directors that could interfere, or be reasonably perceived to interfere, with the exercise of his independent business judgement with a view to the best interests of the Company.